jazzfool/reclutch/README.md

 }
 ```

-In the `verbgraph` module is also the `Event` trait, which is required to support the syntax seen seen in `verbgraph!`.
+In the `verbgraph` module is also the `Event` trait, which is required to support the syntax seen in `verbgraph!`.

 ```rust
 #[derive(Event, Clone)]